yusuke-imoto-lab/RECODE/R/README.md

 # scRECOCE for R code
-The current virsion is not fast because the PCA algorithm on R is slow.
-We reccomend to use the python code for large scale data.
+The current version of the R code is not fast because the PCA algorithm on R is slow.
+We recommend using the python code for large-scale data.

 ## Installation